 Faculty members shall meet the stated deadlines for submitting grade reports.
-All grades shall be submitted to the chair or dean no later than seventy-two hours after the date of the scheduled final examination.
+All grades shall be submitted as instructed by the registrar no later than seventy-two hours after the date of the scheduled final examination.
 Grades for graduating students may be required earlier than other grades, but in no case shall faculty members be required to submit grades before noon of the day after the final examination.
 All students listed on the grade sheet shall be given a grade.